Track and Field - High Jump

 Two jumping mats used end-to-end must be of the same thickness.

 Metal cross bars are not to be used.

-Competitions – Fibreglass cross bars must be used.
+Competitions and Practices – Fibreglass cross bars must be used.

 Regularly check cross bars for cracks.

 Weighted rope or elastic may be used, rather than a crossbar, for warm-up or practice.